turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 hr{width:100%;height:1px;background-color:#eee;border:0;margin:50px 0}
 </style>

+### Learning Goals
+* Understand that Sass has two syntaxes: SASS and SCSS files
+* Understand and apply the basics of Sass
+* Speak to the pros and cons of using a CSS Preprocessor

 ## Vocab

 - `CSS Preprocessor` A tool that processes some CSS-like language and turns it into CSS

+### Warm Up

+1.

 ## Intro to Sass